 My most recent full-time position was as Publicity Manager at Seven Stories Press.
 Prior to that, I was Assistant to the Publisher (Kent Carroll) at Europa Editions.
 While seeking out my next role I am freelancing as a site editor, content writer, and PR liaison for NewYork.com as well as an editor, copywriter, and proofreader for a number of large ad agencies and smaller interests.

-As if that doesn’t keep me busy enough, I’m concurrently working on three book-length projects (tentatively titled):
+As if that doesn’t keep me busy enough, I’m concurrently working on four book-length projects (tentatively titled):

 - NYC: Ten Lessons in Frugality and Faith, an account of how I manage(d) to live happily, healthily, and fully content in Manhattan for $1,000 per month, along with ten principles anyone can adopt to do it themselves;

 - At Sixes and Sevens: My Annals of Dating, a collection of humorous essays about dates, sexual encounters, and random hook-ups; and

 - Meningioma 101: A Guide to Benign Brain Tumors, which combines my personal experience of having a meningioma removed (via brain surgery) with practical advice on how to navigate a meningioma diagnosis; deciding if, when, and how to have surgery; the recovery process; and moving on after recovery “ends.”

 My work has been published in Time Out Chicago, Time Out Chicago Kids, Time Out New York Kids, the Chicago Sun-Times, Chicago Tribune, Appleton Post-Crescent, Chicago Parent, The Daily Gazette, Pioneer Press, The Beacon News, The Courier News, The Herald News, and The Naperville Sun, as well as on multiple web sites.

 I hold a B.A. in Liberal Studies (Double Major: Philosophy & English Literature; Minor: Mathematics/Statistics) from Excelsior College (Albany, New York).
-My graduate studies culminated in two degrees: an M.A. in English: Language, Literacy, and Rhetoric with a concentration in Gender and Women’s Studies in 2005 and an M.A. in Applied Linguistics: TESOL (focusing on curriculum and testing development) in 2008 (both from the University of Illinois at Chicago).
+My graduate studies culminated in two degrees: an M.A. in English: Language, Literacy, and Rhetoric with a concentration in Gender and Women’s Studies and an M.A. in Applied Linguistics: TESOL (focusing on curriculum and testing development), both from the University of Illinois at Chicago.